DecentralizedGeo/astral-api-mcp/README.md

 Alternatively, you can start the MCP Inspector from [mcp.json](.vscode/mcp.json) via the UI in VSCode.

-This will open the MCP Inspector in your browser where you can:
+This will open the [MCP Inspector tool](https://github.com/modelcontextprotocol/inspector) in your browser where you can:

 - See available tools (`check_astral_api_health`, `get_server_info`)
 - Execute tools interactively